Design approved for memorial to the victims and survivors of the 2017 Las Vegas mass shooting

 “She loved this city,” Smith said.
 “I know that she’s going to be honored, along with the 57 others who died that night, in such a beautiful way that will bring light to our families.
 And I know it will bring light to all the survivors.”

-The final memorial design is the work of local firm JCJ Architecture.
+The final memorial concept is the work of local firm JCJ Architecture.
 It envisions a park shaped like an infinity symbol in what was the northeastern corner of the former concert venue, with 22,000 lights representing the number of people who attended the show that night.
 A looping path will take visitors through a garden area, past a 58-foot (18-meter) glass tower and to a “remembrance ring” with the 58 candles.
 Each beam will display the name and a photo of a victim.

 The commissioners also approved an alternate design Tuesday that would feature 15 large horse statues representing the home states and countries of the 60 people who were killed, as well as two smaller horses in honor of the dozens of children who lost parents to the attack.